dotnet/dotNext/docs/features/cluster/aspnetcore.md

 In practice, `ConnectTimeout` should be equal to `lowerElectionTimeout` configuration property.
 Note that `name` parameter is equal to the `clientHandlerName` configuration property when handler creation is requested by Raft implementation.

 # Hosted Mode
 This mode allows to create separated [Web Host](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhost) used for hosting Raft-specific stuff.
 As a result, Raft implementation listens on the port that differs from the port of underlying Web application.

-The following example demonstrates how to write _Startup_ class for hosted mode:
+The following example demonstrates this approach:
 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft.Http.Hosting;
 using Microsoft.AspNetCore.Builder;